HappyMusikMaker/datacheckerbitcoinanddatabase/README.md

+# For further information, send me a message at andreas.contact.office@gmail.com.

 # datacheckerbitcoinanddatabase
 Bitcoin Private Key Navigator is an offline HTML page-by-page viewer; DataChecker is a Python CLI for generating, analysing or searching Bitcoin keys; Key-SiteFinder shows where a key sits in the database.
 All run unchanged on Windows or Ubuntu.